Net neutrality supporters vow a reboot after FCC pulls plug

 Few others involved in the debate were buying that.

-Burt Lum, owner of Hawaii Open Data, a nonprofit advocacy group in Honolulu, pointed out that big ISPs like Comcast and Verizon are also among the biggest content providers online.
+Burt Lum, owner of Hawaii Open Data, a nonprofit advocacy group in Honolulu, pointed out that big ISPs like Comcast and Verizon are also among the biggest online content providers.

 "They'll have a lot of content, so they'll enable their content to go on the faster pipe," Lum told NBC affiliate KHNL.

-"I don't see how this is beneficial to the general public," said Carla White, director of Gratitude Labs, an app design company in Sioux Falls, South Dakota.
+Carla White, director of Gratitude Labs, an app design company in Sioux Falls, South Dakota, said she didn't see how the FCC's vote would be "beneficial to the general public."

 "Without these rules, your internet provider can charge a toll for any website it chooses," Schwantes said.
 "The biggest companies can most likely afford these new costs, but smaller companies could be left out in the cold, and that fundamentally changes the level playing field of the internet as we’ve known it."